-Sele ct one conclusion of your analysis Give details No equality impacts identified No change required to proposal.
+Select one conclusion of your analysis Give details No equality impacts identified No change required to proposal.
 Minimal equality impacts identified Adverse impacts have been identified, but have been objectively justified (provided you do not unlawfully discriminate).
-Ensure decision makers consider the cumulative effect of how a number of decisions impact on equality.
-Potential equality impacts identified Take 'mitigating action' to remove barriers or better advance equality.
+Ensure decision makers consider the cumulative effect of how a number of decisions impact on equality. × Potential equality impacts identified Take 'mitigating action' to remove barriers or better advance equality.
 Complete the action plan in the next section.
-Potential equality impacts may arise during engagement events and consultations.
-In addition waste management operations need to consider equality issues through policies and separately through the development management process.
-Engagement events and consultation literature Major equality impacts identified Stop and remove the policy The adverse effects are not justified, cannot be mitigated or show unlawful discrimination.
-Ensure decision makers understand the equality impact. needs to be in plain English
+There is the potential for minimal equality impacts on young people - particularly in relation to disability and race - but these are being addressed as part of service plans and will continue to be considered in future service planning.
+Major equality impacts identified Stop and remove the policy The adverse effects are not justified, cannot be mitigated or show unlawful discrimination.
+Ensure decision makers understand the equality impact.